Best Practices for Shaders

 Using indices computed in the shader is more expensive than a constant or uniform array index.
 Accessing uniform arrays is usually cheaper than accessing temporary arrays.

 Dynamic texture lookups, also known as dependent texture reads, occur when a fragment shader computes texture coordinates rather than using the unmodified texture coordinates passed into the shader.
-Although the shader language supports this, dependent texture reads can delay loading of texel data, reducing performance.
+Dependent texture reads are supported at no performance cost on OpenGL ES 3.0–capable hardware; on other devices, dependent texture reads can delay loading of texel data, reducing performance.
 When a shader has no dependent texture reads, the graphics hardware may prefetch texel data before the shader executes, hiding some of the latency of accessing memory.

-Listing 11-6 shows a fragment shader that calculates new texture coordinates.
+Listing 10-7 shows a fragment shader that calculates new texture coordinates.
 The calculation in this example can easily be performed in the vertex shader, instead.
-By moving the calculation to the vertex shader and directly using the vertex shader’s computed texture coordinates, your application avoids the dependent texture read.
+By moving the calculation to the vertex shader and directly using the vertex shader’s computed texture coordinates, you avoid the dependent texture read.

 varying vec2 vTexCoord;